0xPARC/0xparc-intro-book/easy/src/intro.typ

 yet programmable cryptography promises that such a proof can be made using a general compiler rather than inventing an algorithm specific to SHA256.

-#todo[Brian's image of an alarm clock and a computer chip]
+//#todo[Brian's image of an alarm clock and a computer chip]

 == Ideas in programmable cryptography